 Having a conviction on your record can make it difficult to find work or housing.
 Expungement can help you in these pursuits.
 Contact the Simmrin Law Group today to learn more about expungement and if you are eligible.

 Ask Us About How to Fight Back Against Charges of Defrauding an Innkeeper

+If you have been charged with defrauding an innkeeper under Penal Code Section 537, it is critical that you get experienced legal help in fighting this charge.
 Reach out to the Simmrin Law Group if you were charged with a Penal Code 537 violation.
-Just complete our online contact form or call us at (310) 997-4688 for a free consultation.
+Just complete our online contact form or call us for a free consultation.